 CHAPTER 17: PANGA

 The dagger was a welcome addition to Panga’s wardrobe.
 She wasn’t as vocal about it, but she didn’t like being sent to safety any more than Jadin did.
 She often thought that her abilities were the weakest of the group.
 Unlike Alectra she couldn’t manipulate emotions.
 She could only influence an emotion that she, her target, or people nearby were currently feeling.
 In addition, those emotions had to be naturally occurring.
 She couldn’t tag team with Alectra or Jadin.
 She couldn’t spread Jadin’s ecstasy or an emotion that Alectra had manipulated.
-The only way she had been able to work with Alectra against the Sherriff, for all the good it did, was because she herself was feeling scared.
+The only way she had been able to work with Alectra against the Sheriff, for all the good it did, was because she herself was feeling scared.

 Now with the dagger, she could join her friends against any opponent that they faced.
 This was a good thing against the ogres.
 Ogres, because, well apparently this world thought they needed more dangers to face than people with abilities who would kill them without a second thought just to preserve their own place here.
-Jadin and Panga rode out together in their own Return of the King moment against the ten-foot tall giants with oversize heads and oversize clubs.
+Jadin and Panga rode out together in their own Return of the King moment against the ten foot tall giants with oversized heads and oversized clubs.
 Despite their size, the ogres were slow in both action and movement, making it easier for their horses to dodge between their attacks.
 Jadin would use her sword to cut the legs out from underneath the ogres with Panga following up as they fell to thrust her dagger into their forehead.
 One additional feature to their blades, they discovered, is in addition to not killing they also didn’t cause physical wounds.
 Their victims would still feel the pain as if they were cut, but it required a killing blow to result in the sleeping spell.
-Evan confronted the ogre's fist to fist trading blows or, when he could, throwing them into each other.
+Evan confronted the ogres fist to fist trading blows or, when he could, throwing them into each other.
 Alectra and Eric worked from outside using arrows and concussive blasts to knock the ogres back.
 Alectra was using a combination of her emotional arrows and light arrows against the ogres.
-Some turned and ran.
-Panga could feel their fear as they trampled those behind them.
+Some turned and ran, Panga could feel their fear as they trampled those behind them.
 Their size seemed to make them a little more resistant to the light arrows effects.
 It took more than one to stop them.
 Trace flew above the battlefield hitting ogres with his lightning bolts and dodging their clubs.
 He was joined by Mercury.
 Apparently, he wasn’t content just being their guide falcon.
 He dive bombed the ogres combatting with Evan, his talons raking their faces, coming away with clumps of hair, and occasionally blinding them with a strike to their eyes.

 The remaining ogres left standing finally decided this was a fight they weren’t going to win.
 They turned as a group and ran back to wherever it was they came from.